 Unused Assignment Groups in Canvas Courses

-As described in Setting Up a Weighted Gradebook in Canvas in Conjunction with Simple Syllabus, Assignment Groups in Canvas can be used as a way to organize and group similar assignments together.
+As described in Setting Up a Weighted Gradebook in Canvas, Assignment Groups in Canvas can be used as a way to organize and group similar assignments together.
 In addition, you can weight your Assignment Groups with percentages for grading purposes.
 For example, you may have the following weighted Assignment Groups:

 • Assignments: 50%